More than 60 members of the Seimas enlisted the bill, which proposes to hold a referendum regarding the following provision of the Constitution:

 In 2019, the number of immigrants exceeded the number of emigrants.
 At the same time, one can note not only the influx of foreigners into the country but also the increase in the number of Lithuanians returning to their homeland.

 Unfortunately, the current legislation does not provide allow for obtaining dual citizenship for emigrants of this wave.
+Perhaps they will have such an opportunity if the vote in the referendum in 2024 is successful.

 The renewal of Lithuanian passport in the USA